PosInformatique/PosInformatique.Testing.Databases/README.md

 ## What provides the PosInformatique.UnitTests.Databases tools?

-Using the previous approach, the [PosInformatique.UnitTests.Databases](https://github.com/PosInformatique/PosInformatique.UnitTests.Databases) library allows to:
+Using the previous approach, the [PosInformatique.UnitTests.Databases](https://github.com/PosInformatique/PosInformatique.UnitTests.Databases) libraries allows to:

 - Deploy easily a database before each unit tests execution.
-  Database and the schema creation is an operation that can take lot of time (around 5 to 10 seconds), the [PosInformatique.UnitTests.Databases](https://github.com/PosInformatique/PosInformatique.UnitTests.Databases) library create physically the database at the first unit test execution.
-For the other unit test execution, all the data are deleted in the database which allows to increase the speed of the unit tests execution.
+  Database and the schema creation is an operation that can take lot of time (around 5 to 10 seconds), the [PosInformatique.UnitTests.Databases](https://github.com/PosInformatique/PosInformatique.UnitTests.Databases) libraries create physically the database at the first unit test execution.
+For the other unit tests execution, all the data are deleted in the database which allows to increase the speed of the unit tests execution.

 - Provides a simple syntax to fill the tables with sample of data.